Posts

 Image

 Recently, a news story about a "post-2000s" individual taking their cat on a cross-city taxi ride home for the New Year sparked widespread discussion.
 The trip, from Guangzhou to Jieyang, covered a distance of over 360 kilometers and seemed to cost over a thousand yuan.
 However, after sharing the ride with others, the cost ended up being even cheaper than flying or taking a high-speed train.
 This clever solution has introduced a new way of bringing pets home for the Spring Festival.
 To avoid the complicated pet security procedures at airports and train stations, and to ensure pets have a more comfortable journey, taking a long-distance ride-share with your pet seems like a reasonable option.
 Of course, aside from creative solutions like this one, many people also choose to spend a lot of money to bring their beloved pets home every year.
-However, compared to expensive transportation options, the uncertainty of pet boarding, or the question of whether a pet is well-suited to...
+However, compared to expensive transportation options, the uncertainty of pet boarding, or the question of whether a pet is we...

 What Kind of Pet Comb is Best for Your Cat?